thecheebo/Smart-Cat-Feeder/README.md

 <p align="center">
   <img src="https://i.imgur.com/fXNZdzI.jpg" alt="Basil" width=42% height=42%></img>
   <h4 align="center">Basil</h4>
 </p>

-<li>A 1.5 minute demonstration of Basil and I using it. <a href="https://youtu.be/Y3K3dwvThA8">Here is a link of me using it.</a></li>
+A 1.5 minute demonstration of Basil and I using it. <a href="https://youtu.be/Y3K3dwvThA8">Here is a link of me using it.
 This solo project was completed for CS 498 Internet of Things during my Fall 2020 semester at University of Illinois Urbana-Champaign.